TrudAX/denistrunin-blog/src/draft/xpptools-licenseusagelog/index.md

 ![Modified table calculate](ModifiedTablesCalc.png)

-The tool allows you to specify a period(e.g. last 90 days) and update the modification information from the 2 sources above
+The tool allows you to specify a period (e.g., the) last 90 days) and update the modification information from the 2 sources above.

 The next challenge is to link the Form the user is using to a list of tables.
 The License tool automatically calculates this data by linking all form DataSources with the used MenuItem, but this link can also be corrected manually.